-End-of-life care and related decisions have always been a part of the health care environment.
-However, technological change (e.g., advances in life support systems) along with definitive court cases (e.g., Quinlan, Cruzan, and Conroy) led to a renewed interest in these issues.
-This interest, in turn, resulted in the passage of the Patient Self-Determination Act of 1990, which had implications for patient care as well as the administrative support systems.
+End-of-life care and related decisions have always been a part of the healthcare environment.
+However, technological change (e.g., advances in life support systems) along with definitive court cases (e.g., Quinlan, Cruzan, Conroy) led to a renewed interest in these issues.
+This interest, in turn, resulted in the passage of the PSDA, which had implications for patient care as well as the administrative support systems.

-The response to this change was orderly and timely because the health care providers and the administrative teams assessed the change in a systematic manner.
-This strategy of absorbing change through rapid routinization into existing modes of practice included:
+The response to this change was orderly and timely because the healthcare providers and the administrative teams assessed the change in a systematic manner.
+This strategy of absorbing change through rapid routinization into existing modes of practice included the following:

-- 1. Outreach to clients or patients and their families, along with the public at large, to provide information and guidance about health care proxies, advance directives, and "living wills."
-Information about support services such as social service, chaplaincy, and hospice care was included as part of the regular client/patient education programs. - Review and update of Do Not Resuscitate (DNR) orders and related protocols for full or selected therapeutic efforts. - 3.
-Review of plan of care protocols for "balance of life" admissions. - Increased emphasis on spiritual and psychological considerations of patients and families, with documentation through values history or similar assessments. - 5.
-Renewed involvement of the ethics committee of the medical staff to provide the health care practitioner, patient, and family with guidance.
+- 1. Outreach to clients or patients and their families, along with the public at large, to provide information and guidance about healthcare proxies, advance directives, and living wills.
+Information about support services such as social service, chaplaincy, and hospice care was included as part of the regular client/patient education programs. - 2.
+Review and update of do not resuscitate (DNR) orders and related protocols for full or selected therapeutic efforts. - 3.
+Review of plan of care protocols for "balance of life" admissions. - 4.
+Increased emphasis on spiritual and psychological considerations of patients and families, with documentation through values history or similar assessments. - Renewed involvement of the ethics committee of the medical staff to provide the healthcare practitioner, patient, and family with guidance.
 The committee also adopted review protocols to assess patterns of compliance with advance directives and end-of-life care. - 6.
-Documentation and related administrative processes augmented to reflect the details of this sequence of care-for example, documentation that an advance directive was made; movement of the document with the patient as he or she changed location; flagging the chart to indicate the presence of the directive.
+Documentation and related administrative processes augmented to reflect the details of this sequence of care (e.g., documentation that an advance directive was made, movement of the document with the patient as he or she changed location, flagging the chart to indicate the presence of the directive).
 Existing policies and procedures were updated to reflect these additional practices.